Skip to content

 In functional medicine, we realize that there is more to health than diet alone.
 We aim to look at the entirety of your health case and consider other factors that play a role in your inflammation levels and autoimmune condition such as:

-Sometimes, it takes certain lifestyle changes to target these other triggers in addition to an AIP diet for a well-rounded, holistic approach to healing.
+Sometimes, it takes certain lifestyle changes and targeted supplements to address these other triggers in addition to an AIP diet for a well-rounded, holistic approach to healing.

 With over a decade of specializing in autoimmune conditions, it is my job to get to the root cause of why you feel the way that you do.
 By uncovering underlying issues and customizing a plan to lower inflammation in conjunction with dietary changes like the AIP diet, you can be on your way to a life free from autoimmune flare-ups.